Sidowsky-MM/Sidowsky-MM/README.md

 # Hi there, I'm Mateusz 👋

-Electronics Engineering M.Eng. graduate working as a Hardware Electronics Designer[cite: 10, 11].
-I design hardware solutions end-to-end, taking projects from circuit simulation and multilayer PCB layout in Altium Designer to SMT assembly, lab validation of resonant converters, and firmware integration[cite: 10, 11].
+Electronics Engineering M.Eng. graduate working as a Hardware Electronics Designer.
+I design hardware solutions end-to-end, taking projects from circuit simulation and multilayer PCB layout in Altium Designer to SMT assembly, lab validation of resonant converters, and firmware integration.

 ---